stapi-spec/stapi-spec/product/README.md

 #### Parameters Best Practices

-There are many Tasking constraints that cannot be represented by JSON Schema.
-For these constraints, strongly consider documenting the constraint in the `"description"` property of the relevant constraint or use the `"links"` attribute to link the user out to documentation that describes additional constraints.
+There are many Tasking parameters that cannot be represented by JSON Schema.
+For these parameters, strongly consider documenting the constraint in the `"description"` property of the relevant constraint or use the `"links"` attribute to link the user out to documentation that describes additional parameters.

 TODO: Example
 TODO: Documented link type for client libraries to be able to find and surface to users